fish-shell/fish-shell/doc_src/index.rst

 A shell is a program that helps you operate your computer by starting other programs. fish offers a command-line interface focused on usability and interactive use.

-Unlike other shells, fish does not follow the POSIX standard, but still roughly belongs to the same family.
+Unlike other shells, fish does not follow the POSIX standard, but still uses roughly the same model.

 Some of the special features of fish are: